In the first few years of life the brain grows fast and the skull grows along with it.

 The frontal head volume is small with a pointy forehead and hypotelorism.

-Only pronounced cases require surgery and if there is clinically no indication for surgery, a CT is not always needed.
+Only pronounced cases require surgery and if there is clinically no indication for surgery, a CT is not needed.

 Trigonocephaly: Pointy forehead and hypotelorism.
 Seen from above the lateral orbital rim will be visible.